UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/README.md

 ## TODO
 1. csv files alignment, name of the csv file (post_implemnetaion_info.csv) (done)
-2. tar ball update: remove report files (tar ball generated need to update the link)
+2. tar ball update: remove report files (done)
 3. one more high hierechy (done)
 4. update the csv with the features in ppt (done)
 5. example use case in github readme (done)